webiny/webiny-examples/page-builder/pages-as-modals/README.md

 One other thing to notice in the above page settings screenshot is that, instead of **Static page**, we've assigned **Blank page** as the page layout.

 This is a new page layout ([`apps/theme/layouts/pages/Blank.tsx`](./apps/theme/layouts/pages/Blank.tsx)) that we've introduced as part of this example.
 Essentially, it's a layout that doesn't render any surrounding HTML.
 This is needed because, once we get to rendering page content in a modal, we don't want any extra HTML in it, apart from the actual page content.
 We've created this layout in the [`apps/theme/layouts/pages`](./apps/theme/layouts/pages) folder and then registered it in the [`apps/theme/index.ts`](./apps/theme/index.ts) entrypoint file.

+With these initial steps in place, we proceeded by creating the Modals React component, which does the following:

+1. Via Page Builder's GraphQL API, retrieves the page and its content.
+For this example, we've hardcoded the `/modals/modal-1` path of the page that is being fetched, but, naturally, this logic can be designed in a more robust fashion.
+2. Renders the modal content (retrieved page) via the `Page` React component, imported from the core [`@webiny/app-page-builder-elements`](https://github.com/webiny/webiny-js/tree/dev/packages/app-page-builder-elements) package.